Paterson, New Jersey: Sandy Hill

+Northside

 Northside, located north of Downtown, suffers from many of the social problems facing the Wrigley Park neighborhood, but to a lesser extent.
 This neighborhood borders the boroughs of Haledon and Prospect Park and is known for its hills and sweeping views of the New York City skyline.
 The Northside section of Paterson is located in the city's 1st Ward.

+Totowa Section

-Totowa section is a large neighborhood located west of the Passaic River, south-west of West Broadway and north-east of Preakness Avenue.
+Totowa Section is a large neighborhood located west of the Passaic River, southwest of West Broadway and northeast of Preakness Avenue.
 As the name implies, it borders the town of Totowa.
 It is mostly Hispanic but with an increasing South Asian community, mainly Bangladeshi.
 Many Bengali grocery and clothing stores are located on Union Avenue and the surrounding streets.
 Masjid Al-Ferdous is located on Union Avenue, which accommodates the daily Bangladeshi pedestrian population.

 A large Italian presence remains in this neighborhood.
 Many Peruvian and other Latin American restaurants and businesses are located on Union Avenue.
 Colonial Village and Brooks Sloate Terraces are located in this neighborhood.
 The Totowa Section is located in parts of the 1st and 2nd Wards of Paterson.

+Stoney Road

-Stoney Road is Paterson's most south-west neighborhood, bordering Woodland Park to the south and Totowa across the Passaic River to the west.
-This neighborhood is home to Pennington Park, Hayden Heights, Lou Costello Pool, the Levine reservoir, Murray Avenue, Mc Bride Avenue, and Garret Heights.
-A strong Italian presence remains in this neighborhood.
+Stoney Road is Paterson's southwesternmost neighborhood, bordering Woodland Park to the south and Totowa across the Passaic River to the west.
+This neighborhood is home to Pennington Park, Hayden Heights, Lou Costello Pool, the Levine reservoir, Murray Avenue, Mc Bride Avenue, Great Falls (Passaic River) and Garret Heights.
 The Stoney Road section of Paterson is located in the city's 2nd Ward.

+Riverside

 Riverside is a larger neighborhood in Paterson and, as its name suggests, is bound by the Passaic River to the north and east, separating the city from Hawthorne and Fair Lawn.
 Riverside is a working-class neighborhood.
 The neighborhood is mostly residential with some industrial uses.
 Madison Avenue cuts through the heart of this district.
 Route 20 runs through the eastern border of Riverside, providing an easy commute to Route 80 East and New York City.
 This section is ethnically diverse with a growing Hispanic community concentrating mostly north and along River Street.
 Many Albanians make their home in the East 18th Street and River Street areas.
 River View Terrace is located in this neighborhood.
 Riverside is located in parts of the 3rd and 4th Wards of Paterson.

+Bunker Hill

 Bunker Hill is a mostly industrial area west of River Street and east of the Passaic River.

+Westside Park

-Westside Park located off Totowa Avenue and best known as the site of the Holland submarine, Fenian Ram, which was built from 1879 to 1881 for the Fenian Brotherhood.
+Westside Park is located off Totowa Avenue and is best known as the site of the Holland submarine, Fenian Ram, which was built from 1879 to 1881 for the Fenian Brotherhood.
 It became the target of graffiti artists because the fence surrounding it was too low and too close to the submarine itself.
 The sub is now located in Paterson Museum.
+The local Bangladeshi community commemorates International Mother Language Day at a shaheed minar (martyr's monument) built in the park in 2015.